Nightcrawler (character): X-Infernus

 In the 2008 miniseries X-Infernus, Pixie summoned her Souldagger and stabbed Kurt in the chest, knocking him out.
 When Pixie removed her Souldagger, Magik's Soulsword emerged from his chest.

 Magik teleported away after taking out Pixie, Mercury, Rockslide, and Beast.
 Kurt woke up and stopped Pixie from going after her, and Pixie broke down and apologized for stabbing him.
 Later, the X-Men gathered and Kurt was put in charge of a team of X-Men to go help save Magik.

 Upon entering Limbo, Kurt, Mercury, Colossus, Rockslide, Pixie, and Wolverine fought their way through many demons.
 Pixie, Mercury, and Rockslide were horrified at how brutal the older X-Men were towards the demons.
 An octopus-type creature attacked Kurt until Pixie jumped in and killed it with her Souldagger.

 Hearing the screams from the castle, Kurt teleported the X-Men into the throne room.
 Once there, Witchfire turned Colossus and Wolverine against Mercury and Rockslide.
 Kurt noticed Illyana chained to a pillar, and she asked him to stab her with Pixie's Souldagger, as it was the only way and he was the only one to do it because he was attuned to magic.
 He apologized and stabbed her; at that moment Colossus punched Kurt, and Witchfire finished making her fifth and final Bloodstone from the now demonic Pixie.

 The fact, however, that Colossus and Wolverine hadn't killed him made Kurt realize they were not fully under her control.
 Using Pixie's Dagger, Kurt then pulled Illyana's Soulsword from her and used it to free Wolverine and Colossus of Witchfire's control.
-Unfortunately, the demon managed to use the Bloodstones to summon the Elder Gods.
+However, the demon managed to use the Bloodstones to summon the Elder Gods.
 Through their combined efforts, the X-Men and Magik managed to banish both Witchfire and the Elder Gods, but not without losing four of the five Bloodstones.
 Furious at losing another part of her soul, Pixie fled.
 Being told by Illyana to let her go, Kurt consoled Magik about the theology of a soul, before she teleported them back to Earth.
 Kurt, along with Colossus, Cyclops, and the former New Mutants team, convinced her to stay with them and join the X-Men.